Cardinal says Catholic Church will never bless gay marriage

 A poll taken last year showed that gay marriage was supported by just a quarter of the population in Italy, where the Roman Catholic Church holds considerable sway over politics.

-But the poll’s findings indicated that this number would probably grow and that an overwhelming number of Italians now favoured “civil unions” giving gay couples more rights.
+But the poll’s findings indicated that this number would probably grow and that an overwhelming number of Italians now favored “civil unions” giving gay couples more rights.

 Father Tom Rosica, one of the Vatican officials briefing reporters on the closed-door meetings, said a number of bishops said Church officials should stop using phrases such as “intrinsically disordered” when speaking of homosexuals.